zlhalen/videoai/README.md

-# Whisper Large V3 Speech-to-Text API Demo
+# Whisper Large V3 Audio and Video Text Extraction API Server Demo
 Welcome to the **Whisper Large V3** Speech-to-Text API Demo!
 This project utilizes OpenAI’s powerful **Whisper Large V3** model to transcribe audio and video files, segmenting the speech and outputting the results in a structured JSON format.
 With an easy-to-use HTTP service, this demo allows developers to quickly integrate speech recognition into their projects.

 ## 🚀 Features